-- the receipt by BD and continuing validity of an opinion of BD's outside tax counsel satisfactory to the BD Board of Directors, regarding the qualification of the distribution, together with certain related transactions, as a "reorganization" within the meaning of Sections 368(a)(1)(D) and 355 of the Internal Revenue Code of 1986, as amended (the "Code"); - the internal reorganization and the transfer of assets and liabilities of the diabetes care business from BD to Newco that are contemplated by the separation and distribution agreement to be completed prior to the distribution shall have been completed in accordance with the separation and distribution agreement; - the receipt of one or more opinions from an independent appraisal firm to the BD Board of Directors as to the solvency of BD and Newco after the completion of the distribution, in each case, in a form and substance acceptable to the BD Board of Directors in its sole and absolute discretion; - all actions necessary or appropriate under applicable U.S. federal, state or other securities or blue sky laws and the rule and regulations thereunder having been taken or made and, where applicable, having become effective or been accepted; - the execution of certain agreements contemplated by the separation and distribution agreement; - no order, injunction or decree issued by any government authority of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the separation, the distribution or any of the related transactions being in effect; - the shares of Newco common stock to be distributed having been accepted for listing on the , subject to official notice of distribution; - BD having received the proceeds from a cash distribution from Newco following Newco's entry into certain debt financing arrangements described under "Description of Material Indebtedness" and being satisfied in its sole and absolute discretion that, as of the effective time of the distribution, BD will have no further liability under such debt financing arrangements; and - no other event or development existing or having occurred that, in the judgment of BD's Board of Directors, in its sole and absolute discretion, makes it inadvisable to effect the separation, the distribution and the other related transactions.
+- this information statement having been made available to the holders of record of shares of BD common stock at the close of business on , the record date for the distribution; - the receipt by BD of an opinion of BD's outside tax counsel satisfactory to the BD Board of Directors, regarding the qualification of the contribution of assets from BD to Newco and the distribution, taken together, as a "reorganization" within the meaning of Sections 368(a)(1) (D) and 355 of the Code and such opinion not having been withdrawn or rescinded; - the transfer of assets and liabilities (other than certain delayed assets and liabilities) contemplated to be transferred from BD to Newco on or prior to the distribution having occurred in accordance with the separation and distribution agreement and the transfer of assets and liabilities (other than certain delayed assets and liabilities) contemplated to be transferred from Newco to BD on or prior to the distribution having occurred in accordance with the separation and distribution agreement; - the receipt of one or more opinions from an independent appraisal firm acceptable to BD to the BD Board of Directors as to the solvency and financial viability of BD and Newco after the completion of the distribution, in each case, in a form and substance acceptable to the BD Board of Directors in its sole and absolute discretion and such opinions not having been withdrawn or rescinded: - all actions and filings necessary or appropriate under applicable U.S. federal, U.S. state or other securities or blue sky laws and the rules and regulations thereunder having been taken or made and, where applicable, having become effective or been accepted by the applicable government authority; - the execution of certain agreements contemplated by the separation and distribution agreement; - no order, injunction or decree issued by any government authority of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the separation, the distribution or any of the related transactions being pending or in effect; - the shares of Newco common stock to be distributed having been accepted for listing on the , subject to official notice of distribution; - BD having received the proceeds from a cash distribution from Newco following Newco's entry into certain debt financing arrangements described under "Description of Material Indebtedness" and being satisfied in its sole and absolute discretion that, as of the effective time of the distribution, BD will have no further liability under such debt financing arrangements; and no other events or developments existing or having occurred that, in the judgment of BD's Board of Directors, in its sole and absolute discretion, makes it inadvisable to effect the separation, the distribution and the other related transactions.